Other common names: Micky bird, Noisy Mynah, Squeaker, Soldier-bird.

 Advice & Relocation

-If your best efforts of deterring the bird fail then further advice or relocation may be your last resort.
-Ecologically-minded advice, specialist trapping requirements, and ecologically sound translocation methods are employed by licensed professionals for effective noisy miner relocation.
+If your best efforts of deterring the bird fail then noisy miner removal may be your last resort.
+Ecologically-minded advice, specialist trapping requirements, and ecologically sound translocation methods are employed by noisy miner removal professionals for effective noisy miner removal.

-Trapping & relocation of the bird is done in accordance with requirements stipulated by the Environmental Protection Agency and permits are issued after stringent examination as to knowledge and suitability to actively manage conflict birds.
+Trapping & relocation of the bird is done in accordance with requirements stipulated by the Department of Environment and Science and permits are issued after stringent examination as to knowledge and suitability to actively manage noisy miner removal requirements.

 Every effort is made to ensure the birds are managed as to welfare, and to minimize any possible harm whilst being trapped, upon trapping, and through transit to a suitable release site